Some overlooked good news from 2023: Six countries knock out 'neglected' diseases

 Yet Mondal says he also saw a glimmer of hope: A large majority of people exposed to the parasite manage to fight it off.
 It suggested to Mondal that more could be done to help those who were infected.
 And it motivated him to work with Bangladesh's government on eradicating the disease in coordination with WHO.

 The result of that campaign has now exceeded his best expectations: It was the global focus on visceral leishmaniasis that led some scientists in the United Kingdom and India to look into the potential of Gilead's antifungal drug.
-A trial in India found it was almost 100% effective against visceral leishmaniasis.
+A trial in India found it was almost 100% effective against visceral leishmaniasis, notes Mondal.

-Even then there was concern that it would be difficult to distribute the drug in Bangladesh's rural areas because it requires cold storage and special preparation just before it's administered.
+Even then, he adds, there was concern that it would be difficult to distribute the drug in Bangladesh's rural areas because it requires cold storage and special preparation just before it's administered.

 But Mondal put together a new trial that showed that this obstacle could be overcome through outreach to health workers.
 "It was simple training," he says.
 "You explain everything.
 And it works."